 Publish tickets to leaseholders

-The ticketing module is integrated with the Leaseholder Portal.
+The ticketing module in our block management software is integrated with the Leaseholder Portal.
 When a user reports a problem a ticket is automatically created, ready for action by the PM.
 And the PM will receive an email notification when the problem is reported.

 Any ticket that is raised can be published to leaseholders, an effective way of keeping leaseholders updated on work being performed.